 "trans-border" was organized on a uniform grid within the gallery

-the virtual spaces of projections and sounds.
-This heightened the tension
+space and the virtual spaces of projections and sounds.
+This

 The sound recordings were another layer of sensual activation and

-Electronic data and image are liquid forms of information/media; however,
+movement.
+Electronic data and image are liquid forms of information/

-material goods and bodies still involve very physical transportation and
+media; however, material goods and bodies still involve very

-useless and its function or politics isn't dependent upon media, digital or
+isn't useless and its function or politics isn't dependent upon

 Can you find the hidden words?
 Take a break and play Seekadoo!